mikeperry-tor/vanguards/README_SECURITY.md

 adversary class.

 For statistics on how long the first two attacks take, please see [our analysis of our parameter choices](https://github.com/asn-d6/vanguard_simulator/wiki/Optimizing-vanguard-topologies).

+The network adversary may be able to guess that you are using a particular Guard by attacking that guard.
+If that guard goes down or becomes slower, they may notice the effect on your onion service.
+This is one of the reasons why the vanguards addon uses two guards in a balanced way by default.
+Additionally, they may be able to flood your onion service with data to notice spikes in our relay bandwidth statistics at the guard.
+Setting **circ_max_megabytes** to an appropriate value for your service can help you detect and mitigate this.

 The network adversary is able to perform confirmation attacks via the following mechanisms: